mastodon/documentation/Running-Mastodon/Security-Guide.md

 You may want to set up some firewall rules.
 A Mastodon server will require public incoming access to the following ports: 22 (SSH), 80 (HTTP), 443 (HTTPS).
 Here are a couple [example iptables rulesets](https://github.com/QueuingKoala/netfilter-samples/tree/master/rules-host) that you can modify according to your needs.
-It is recommended to have access to your server provider's out-of-band access method while adding any ruleset in case you lock yourself out from SSH.
+It is recommended to have access to your server provider’s out-of-band access method while adding any ruleset in case you lock yourself out from SSH.

 The rulesets mentioned above can be imported like so: